Liouville quantum gravity as a mating of trees: Trees determine embedding

-Before going on, let us point out that Theorem~\ref{thm::treesdetermineemebedding} immediately implies a seemingly stronger statement, Corollary~\ref{cor::bmgivesembedding} below, which states that the parameterized path $\eta'$ and the measure $\mu_h$ are both determined by the Brownian motion $(L_t, R_t)$, up to a rotation of $\C$ about $0$.
-In other words, the infinite volume peanosphere described by $L_t$ and $R_t$ a.s.\ has a uniquely defined conformal structure, which determines its embedding in $\C$.
+Theorem~\ref{thm::treesdetermineemebedding} also implies a seemingly stronger statement, Corollary~\ref{cor::bmgivesembedding} below (which is a restatement of Theorem~\ref{thm::trees_determine_embedding}), which states that the parameterized path $\eta'$ and the measure $\mu_h$ are both determined by the Brownian motion $(L, R)$, up to a rotation of $\C$ about $0$.
+In other words, the infinite volume topological surface obtained by mating the trees described by $L$ and $R$ a.s.\ has a uniquely defined conformal structure, which determines its embedding in $\C$.
 Establishing this has been one of the main goals of this paper.